The Gingerbread Man

 "The Gingerbread Man" (also known as "The Gingerbread Boy") is a traditional American fairy tale about a gingerbread man's misadventures while fleeing from various people that culminates in the titular character being eaten by a fox.
 "The Gingerbread Boy" first appeared in print in The United States Of America in the May 1875 issue of St. Nicholas Magazine in a cumulative tale which, like "The Little Red Hen", depends on repetitious scenes featuring an ever-growing cast of characters for its effect.
 According to the reteller of the tale, "A girl from Maine told it to my children.
 It interested them so much that I thought it worth preserving.
 I asked where she found it and she said an old lady told it to her in her childhood."

 1875 story

-In the 1875 St. Nicholas tale, a childless old woman bakes a gingerbread man who leaps from her oven and runs away.
+In the 1875 St. Nicholas tale, a childless old woman bakes a gingerbread man (a gingerbread cookie (or biscuit) in the shape of a man) who leaps from her oven and runs away.
 The woman and her husband give chase, but are unable to catch him.
 The gingerbread man then outruns several farm workers, farm men, and farm animals.